 We have written many times of how Chinese courts do not enforce United States judgments.
-Because of this, U.S. judgments are usually worth little to nothing in China and if your only collection plan is to sue in the United States and then take your U.S. judgment to China, you are probably making a big mistake.
+Because of this, U.S. judgments are are of questionable value in China and if your only collection plan is to sue in the United States and then take your U.S. judgment to China, you are probably making a big mistake.

 We see this mistake all the time when U.S. lawyers call one of our international dispute resolution attorneys seeking help to collect on a U.S. judgment they just secured for their client.
 But note how I have NOT said that securing a United States judgment is always a mistake.”
 A United States judgment against a Chinese company can lead to collection, but for that to occur, one must know about the operations of the Chinese company and be prepared to be legally creative in figuring out how and where to act in using the United States judgment to go after the Chinese company’s assets.